 If your order says that each of you is to provide the children with clothing when they are at your home, but clothes that the kids wear to his place never come back, you could say:

 “Tom, I know the kids should be able to manage this on their own, but they seem to leave clothes from my place at your house most weekends, and we are running low on clothes here.
 Can you please make sure they come back from your house on Sunday with all the clothes they brought with them?
 Thanks.”

 If your order has a police enforcement clause in it, call the police when there has been a serious breach.
 They may be able to assist in enforcing the order, but even if they cannot, your call creates a record that may be useful in the future.

 Let your lawyer know when your ex-partner has breached the order, so they can also keep a record.

-If there are frequent breaches, especially related to access, you may need to go to court to ask the judge to change the existing order to reflect your ex-partner’s behaviour.
+If there are frequent breaches, especially related to your ex-partner’s time with the children, you may need to go to court to ask the judge to change the existing order to reflect his behaviour.
 Remember, though, that if you return to court seeking changes to your order, your partner can use the opportunity to allege that you have not been following the order and to try to make his own changes.
 You should discuss this with your lawyer and obtain legal advice before making a decision.